Read time: 6 minutes

 In various web sources like Microsoft forums, users are saying that the new Outlook will replace the classic one at some point in time.
 The continuous integration of new features shows the seriousness of Microsoft towards its new product.
 However, the replacement will not happen any time soon due to some major backlash from many users.

-The new Outlook still needs several modifications and updates before it can become your primary email client.
+The New Outlook has undergone several modifications and updates to become your primary email client.
 Also, looking at Microsoft’s past trends, we can say the classic Outlook will continue to be supported for several years.
-Over these years, users of classic Outlook will likely see encouragement to migrate to the new Outlook version for better workflow & experience.
+Over these years, users of classic Outlook will likely see encouragement to migrate to the New Outlook version for better workflow & experience.

 Classic Outlook vs New Outlook: Which One is Right for You?